vikzru/shot_prediction/README.md

 🎯 Model & Evaluation

 The model selection focused on machine learning algorithms (excluding deep learning).
+ - Model Used: XGBoost decision trees.

-Preprocessing: One-hot encoding for categorical variables, scaling numerical features.
+- Preprocessing: One-hot encoding for categorical variables, scaling numerical features.

-Algorithms Tested: Logistic Regression, Random Forest, Gradient Boosting, etc.
+- Hyperparameter Tuning: Grid search and cross-validation for optimal performance.

-Evaluation Metric: Accuracy, F1-score
+- Evaluation Metrics: Accuracy, F1-score, AUC-ROC.

 📉 Detailed model selection process and performance results will be included in the report.